There is nobody in charge of the United Kingdom

 Despite being a lifetime Labour Party supporter, it gives me no joy to write these words.
 As a Democrat I well understand that governments can do things that I do not agree with -- even economically questionable things, like the self-imposed recession of the early 1980s or Brexit today -- with absolute legitimacy.
 Where I draw the line is when the UK is made a laughing stock around the world.

 Just take the last few days.
-We have Priti Patel, the Secretary of State for International Development, holding secret meetings with the Netanyahu government while she was on holiday in Israel.
+We have Priti Patel, the now-former Secretary of State for International Development, who resigned today over news that she held secret meetings with the Netanyahu government while she was on holiday in Israel.
 These meetings, which she has since apologized for, were apparently kept from both the Foreign Secretary and the Prime Minister's office -- though here, characteristically, there is some doubt.

 "Who knew what when" has traditionally been the greatest question to ask in any political scandal, and it has unravelled countless careers.
 But we are way beyond that here.
 It truly doesn't matter what Theresa May knew about Priti Patel's freelance foreign policy or when she knew it.
 The Prime Minister and her office no longer have any relevance, except as a symbol of an incredible combination of ignorance and incompetence.

-Note: Editor's note: This article has been updated with news of Priti Patel's resignation.